-Team 15, sponsored by the NASA Marshall Space Flight Center, is tasked with developing a compact pressure sensing device that is capable of measuring the interstitial vacuum pressure between layers of Multi-Layer Insulation (MLI).
-The additional requirements for the pressure sensor are that it maintain the MLI's structural integrity, minimize heat flow into the interstitial space, minimize power consumption and take at least one measurement per second.
-The device must be able to read pressures as low as $10^{-2}$ Pa ( $10^{-3}$ torr) and would be beneficial if it can measure up to atmospheric pressures.
-From a House of Quality, the most important engineering characteristics with respect to customer requirements was determined and considered in the Conceptual Design Phase.
-Three main concepts were generated: a capacitor pressure sensor, a multi-stage capacitor pressure sensor and a fiber optics pressure sensor.
-Later, a decision matrix was used to determine fiber optics as the most viable option with the second best design being the multi-stage capacitor.
+Team 15, sponsored by the NASA Marshall Space Flight Center, was tasked with developing a compact pressure sensing device that is capable of measuring the interstitial vacuum pressure between layers of Multi-Layer Insulation (MLI).
+The additional requirements for the pressure sensor are maintain the MLI's structural integrity, minimize heat flow into the interstitial space, use minimal power consumption and must record at least one measurement per second.
+The device must be able to read pressure as low as 10^{-2} Pa (10^{-3} torr) and would be beneficial if it can measure up to atmospheric pressures.
+From a house of qualities, the most important engineering characteristics in respect to customer requirements was determined and considered in designing the concepts.
+Three main concepts were designed: single stage capacitor pressure sensor, multi-stage capacitor pressure sensor and fiber optics pressure sensor.
+Afterwards, a decision matrix was used to determine fiber optics as the most viable option with the second design being the multi-stage capacitor.
+Fiber Optics design is commercially available to purchase from FISO, so team 15 pursued creating the single stage capacitor design.
+It is not viable to pursued the multi-stage capacitor before verifying the single stage capacitor will function, so the single-stage capacitor advanced to the prototype phase.
+The manufacturing process for a scaled prototype and actual size prototype was developed.
+Unfortunately, the single stage capacitor could not be fully developed as the UV polymer necessary to adhere the silicon diaphragm to the base exceeded the budget.
+The budget for the project was \$500 while the polymer was \$600.